RichtersFinger/yate/README.md

 * **Soundboard Element**
 	The `Soundboard` element enables the game master to set up a list of sound effects or TTS-messages that can be played by clicking a single button.
 The corresponding context menu option is located in the `Play Sound` submenu.

 	In the `Soundboard` click the `Add` button to open a menu where a new `Entry` can be configured and tested.
 At the top it can be selected whether a `File` or a `TTS` should be played.
 Below a label can be specified which will appear on the `Soundboard`.
 For the next input depending on the category of effect either select a sound file or enter a TTS-message.
+If you are setting up a TTS message, you can also configure options for the voice pitch and rate/speed.
+The input for a volume multiplier can also be accessed after the creation of a `Soundboard` entry.
 Lastly, the selection/input can be previewed.
 If a sound file was added after the server startup, clicking on the `Update List` button updates this file to be listed in the auto completion.
 Double clicking the `Soundboard` label offers the game master to change the soundboard name.
+The slider in every entry enables a quick adjustment of the playback volume (changes are pushed automatically).

 	The configurable settings for the element are:
 	* **Owner** - controls who has permission to use the `Soundboard`